The Birth, and Baby Moon of Felix. 5th June 2017; 12.15am.

 Welcome, I am Bex!
 I am an antenatal and parenting coach who uses an holistic approach to guide and provide information from preconception to your child leaving home.
 So that you can make informed decisions which are right for you and your family.

 I am highly experienced at coach can tailor your experience to met your individual needs.
-I has over 25 years experience working with families and children.
+I has over 30 years experience working with families and children.
+14 years experience of Coaching and Training Organisations, Professionals and Parents from foundation level to post graduate level of formal qualifications.

 I can cover all areas up to an hours travel travel from Gravesend in Kent.